 Dental crowns and crown supported fixed bridges are two of our most frequently used restorative treatments.
 Dental implant supported crowns and bridges allow us to replace between one and four consecutive missing teeth.
 A dental crown can be attached to a single implant post to replace an individual tooth.
 Two connected crowns may be supported by one dental implant, but for those patients with three to four consecutive teeth, we will typically need one implant at both ends of the fixed bridge.
 Unlike traditional bridges, the implant-retained variety does not rely on surrounding healthy teeth for support, which makes them a superior solution for patients’ overall oral health.
 In certain situations, a series of dental crowns may be used to replace multiple teeth along an arch or even a full row of missing teeth.
 However, for these patients, an implant retained partial or full denture may be a better option.

-Patients with extensive tooth loss may want to consider an implant supported partial or full denture.
+Patients with extensive tooth loss may want to consider an implant supported partial dentures and partials.
 Like their traditional, removable counterparts, implant-retained dentures use a gum-colored base to support a number of replacement teeth or a full arch.
 However, rather than attaching with clasps to healthy teeth or through suction between the denture and gum tissue, they are firmly anchored to between four and six dental implant posts.
 In most cases, we’re able to offer both fixed and removable options depending on patient preference.